jack-willturner/gymnastics/README.md

 | Fused-MBConv        | [pdf](https://arxiv.org/pdf/2104.00298.pdf)   |                                                                     |
 | Lambda              | [pdf](https://arxiv.org/pdf/2102.08602.pdf)   |                                                                     |

 ## Alternatives

-There are a few alternatives to this library:
+If you are looking for alternatives to this library, there are a few which I will try to keep a list of here:
 - [NASzilla](https://github.com/naszilla/naszilla)
 - [NASlib](https://github.com/automl/NASLib)
 - [AutoDL](https://github.com/D-X-Y/AutoDL-Projects)